CICE-Consortium/Icepack/doc/source/user_guide/ug_case_settings.rst

 The Icepack driver reads a namelist input file, **icepack_in**, consisting of several namelist groups.
 The tables below summarize the different groups and the variables in each group.
 The variables are organized alphabetically and the default values listed are the values defined in the source code.
-Those values will be used unless overridden by the CICE namelist file, **icepack_in**.
+Those values will be used unless overridden by the Icepack namelist file, **icepack_in**.
 The source code default values as listed in the table are not necessarily the recommended production values.

 setup_nml